butgit/WSL-config/README.md

 # WSL as a Development Environment
 This is my modified version of hsab's instruction on setting up a vim as IDE in wsl environment.

-The following is a series of steps for setting up a fresh installation of [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about) as a development environment for Python, Python 3, Node, Ruby, C, C++, Objective-C, Objective-C++, Javascript etc.
+The following is a tutorial for setting up [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about) as a development environment for Python, Python 3, Node, Ruby, C, C++, Objective-C, Objective-C++, Javascript etc.

-The bread and butter of this step are [Zsh](http://www.zsh.org/) and [Vim](http://www.vim.org/) respectively.
-In fact the real power of development comes from versatility of vim in conjunction with other tools such as [tmux](https://tmux.github.io/) and different plugins.
-The purpose of this tutorial is to help you utilize Vim as an IDE.
+The core components are [Zsh](http://www.zsh.org/) and [Vim](http://www.vim.org/).
+Vim with other tools such as [tmux](https://tmux.github.io/) is a powerful development tool.

 For the Zsh setup, I will be using [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) and [antigen](https://github.com/zsh-users/antigen) as my bundle manager.

-We will be removing the default Vim package and compile our own from source to harness the power of plugins such as [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) and [Command-T](https://github.com/wincent/command-t).
+We will be removing the default Vim package and compile our own from source to use plugins such as [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) and [Command-T](https://github.com/wincent/command-t).

-This guide assumes that you have just completed a [fresh installation](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) of WSL and continues where the linked guide left off.
+This guide assumes that you have just completed a [fresh installation](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) of WSL.

 This repository provides starting `.vimrc` and `.zshrc` config files.
 Everything is commented for clarity.
 Please research each plugin to see its functionality and use.